Flame Azalea Facts

 Flame Azalea Physical Description

-In addition, the lovely foliage of the magnificent Flame Azalea typically develops as an impressive dark green.
+The lovely foliage of the Flame Azalea typically develops as a dark green.
 Meanwhile, the copious numbers of flowers it produces vary in color across a range of shades of orange and red.
 These numerous flowers also typically develop in clusters of five or more.

 - Kingdom: Plantae